DiffTORI: Differentiable Trajectory Optimization for Deep Reinforcement and Imitation Learning

+In this paper, we propose to combine differentiable trajectory optimization with deep model-based RL algorithms.
 Because we use differentiable trajectory optimization to generate actions~\citep{pineda2022theseus}, we are able to compute the policy gradient loss on the generated actions to learn the dynamics and cost functions to optimize the reward.
 This approach addresses the ``objective mismatch'' issue~\citep{lambert2020objective, eysenbach2022mismatched} of current model-based RL algorithms, i.e. models that achieve better training performance (e.g., lower MSE) in learning a dynamics model are not necessarily better for control.
-Our method \model{} (\textbf{Diff}erentiable \textbf{T}rajectory \textbf{OP}timization) addresses this issue, as the latent dynamics and reward models are both optimized to maximize the task performance by back-propagating the policy gradient loss through the trajectory optimization process.
-We show that \model{} outperforms prior state-of-the-art model-based RL algorithms on 15 tasks from the DeepMind Control Suite~\citep{tassa2018deepmind} with high-dimensional image inputs.
+Our method addresses this issue, as the latent dynamics and reward models are both optimized to maximize the task performance by back-propagating the policy gradient loss through the trajectory optimization process.
+We show that our method outperforms prior state-of-the-art model-based RL algorithms on 15 tasks from the DeepMind Control Suite~\citep{tassa2018deepmind} with high-dimensional image inputs.

-We further benchmark DiffTOP for imitation learning on standard robotic manipulation task suites with high-dimensional sensory observations and compare our method to feed-forward policy classes as well as Energy-Based Models (EBM)~\cite{florence2022implicit} and Diffusion~\cite{chi2023diffusion}.
+We further benchmark our method for imitation learning on standard robotic manipulation task suites with high-dimensional sensory observations and compare our method to feed-forward policy classes as well as Energy-Based Models (EBM)~\cite{florence2022implicit} and Diffusion~\cite{chi2023diffusion}, and term our method \model{} (\textbf{Diff}erentiable \textbf{T}rajectory \textbf{O}ptimization for \textbf{R}einforcement and \textbf{I}mitation Learning).
 We observe that our training procedure using differentiable trajectory optimization leads to better performance compared to the EBM approach used in prior work, which can suffer from training instability due to the requirement of sampling high-quality negative examples~\citep{chi2023diffusion}.
 We also outperform diffusion-based approaches~\citep{chi2023diffusion} due to our procedure of learning a cost function that we optimize at test time.
-We show \model{} achieves state-of-the-art performance across 13 different tasks: 5 tasks from Robomimic~\citep{mandlekar2021matters} with image inputs, and 9 tasks from Maniskill1~\citep{mu2021maniskill} and Maniskill2~\citep{gu2023maniskill2} with point cloud inputs.
+We show \model{} achieves state-of-the-art performance across 35 different tasks: 5 tasks from Robomimic~\citep{mandlekar2021matters} with image inputs, 9 tasks from Maniskill1~\citep{mu2021maniskill} and Maniskill2~\citep{gu2023maniskill2} with point cloud inputs, and 22 tasks from MetaWorld~\citep{yu2020meta} with point cloud inputs.